airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 *   Location(s) and dwellings
 *   Sensitive family information
 *   Psychological state (past and present)
-*   Interests, political leanings, digital biography, and career
+*   Interests, political leanings, digital biography and previous and current career

 #### **Conclusion (Phases 8 & 9)**
 The threat actor **skipped Phase 8** (a counter-OSINT audit, which is a defensive step) and went straight to **Phase 9**.